Updates and Communications

 In August 2020, Student Rights & Responsibilities (SRR) started a Resident Advisor consultation group: RAs will meet with SRR staff monthly to discuss experiences particular to the RA role.

 - In August 2020, we published a revised Sexual Misconduct Policy that incorporated student input.

-- In September 2020, the Title IX Coordinator hired two student workers who will focus on designing materials that emphasize transparency and accessibility of information about sexual misconduct reporting, options, investigations, and formal procedures.
+- In September 2020, the Title IX Coordinator hired two student workers who are focused on designing materials that emphasize transparency and accessibility of information about sexual misconduct reporting, options, and procedures.

 Advisors and supports during investigation